On analysis of open optimization algorithms: Examples of open optimization algorithms

 Consider a discrete time plant

-where the state signal $x_k\in\mathbb{R}^n$, the input $u_k\in \mathbb{R}^m$, and the output $y_k\in \mathbb{R}^p$, and hence the functions $f:\mathbb{R}^n\times \mathbb{R}^m \rightarrow \mathbb{R}^n$ and $g:\mathbb{R}^n\times \mathbb{R}^m \rightarrow \mathbb{R}^p$.
+where the state signal $\xi_k\in\mathbb{R}^n$, the input $\nu_k\in \mathbb{R}^m$, and the output $y_k\in \mathbb{R}^p$, and hence the functions $f:\mathbb{R}^n\times \mathbb{R}^m \rightarrow \mathbb{R}^n$ and $g:\mathbb{R}^n\times \mathbb{R}^m \rightarrow \mathbb{R}^p$.
 Now consider a controller of the form:

 where $c: \mathbb{R}^m\times \mathbb{R}^p\rightarrow \mathbb{R}$ denotes a \textit{cost function}.
-Instead of investigating the idealized closed loop of \eqref{eq:plant} and \eqref{eq:opt cont}, we will consider the situation where \eqref{eq:opt cont} has to be approximated with an optimization algorithm that runs in the control loop.
-The following example will illustrate one of our motivations.
+Controllers of this form mainly, but not exclusively, arise in the form of Model Predictive Control (MPC).
+Instead of investigating the idealized closed loop of \eqref{eq:plant} and \eqref{eq:opt cont}, we will consider the situation where an iterative optimization algorithm is used to solve \eqref{eq:opt cont}, which runs in the control loop with the same sampling rate.
+The following example will illustrate some of the arising difficulties.

-\begin{example}[A simple example] Consider the closed loop between a linear scalar system and a controller given by:
+\begin{example}[Illustrative example] Consider the closed loop between a linear scalar system and a controller optimizing a single-stage performance index, given by:

 Clearly, the closed loop is asymptotically stable if and only if $0<K<2$.
 Now we replace the optimization algorithm with a simple gradient descent scheme: